Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Quad bike/Engine type

 The features and type of quad bike engine will affect how the insurer will price the premium.
 It is assumed all of this contributes to the scale of risks.
-For instance, a quad bike with a passenger seat exposes more human to danger during an accident than a quad bike without a passenger.
+For instance, a quad bike with a passenger seat exposes more humans to danger during an accident than a quad bike without a passenger.

 Your driving history